IanBellomy/Pair/readme.md

 \`\`\`\`coffeeScript
 onDragStart( (dragged)-\>  )
 \`\`\`\`
-When the mouse moves after pressing down on the `floatLayer`.<br>
+When the mouse moves after pressing down on the `dragged`.<br>

 \`\`\`\`coffeeScript
 onDragEnter( (dragged,dropTarget)-\>  )
 \`\`\`\`
-When the cursor enters `anchorLayer` while `floatLayer` is being dragged.
+When the cursor enters `dropTarget` while `dragged` is being dragged.

 \`\`\`\`coffeeScript
 onDragOver( (dragged,dropTarget)-\>  )
 \`\`\`\`
-When the cursor moves within `anchorLayer` while `floatLayer` is being dragged.
+When the cursor moves within `dropTarget` while `dragged` is being dragged.

 \`\`\`\`coffeeScript
 onDragLeave( (dragged,formerDropTarget)-\>  )
 \`\`\`\`
-When the cursor leaves `anchorLayer` while `floatLayer` is being dragged.
+When the cursor leaves `formerDropTarget` while `dragged` is being dragged.

 \`\`\`\`coffeeScript
 onInvalidDrop( (dropped)-\>  )
 \`\`\`\`
-When the mouse is released outside of `anchorLayer` while `floatLayer` is being dragged.
+When the mouse is released outside of the original `targetLayer` while `dropped` was being dragged.

 \`\`\`\`coffeeScript
 onDrop( (dropped,dropTarget)-\>  )
 \`\`\`\`
-When the mouse is released over `anchorLayer` while `floatLayer` is being dragged.
+When the mouse is released over `dropTarget` while `dropped` is being dragged.

 \`\`\`\`coffeeScript
 onContactDrop( (dropped,dropTarget)-\>  )
 \`\`\`\`
-When the mouse is released while the `anchorLayer` frame overlaps the `floatLayer` frame.
+When the mouse is released while the `dropTarget` frame overlaps the `dropped` frame.
 This event is emitted _after_ "drop" and "invalidDrop"

 \`\`\`\`coffeeScript
 onInvalidContactDrop( (dropped,dropTarget)-\>  )
 \`\`\`\`
-When the mouse is released while the `anchorLayer` frame does not overlap the `floatLayer` frame.
+When the mouse is released while the `dropTarget` frame does not overlap the `dropped` frame.
 This event is emitted _after_ "drop" and "invalidDrop"